 Road Rage in Texas

 In Texas, road rage incidents are alarmingly common.
 Our highways and city streets become battlegrounds where tempers flare and vehicles become weapons.
 The Texas Department of Transportation reports that aggressive driving contributes to a significant portion of traffic fatalities each year.
-Consider these statistics:
+Consider these statistics:- Fatal traffic accidents resulting from road rage have increased more than 500% over a recent seven-year period.

 - Reports of guns being used in road rage incidents increased nearly 60% over a recent two-year period.